Shoppers’ annual grocery bills ‘to rise by £380’

 “We can also see consumers turning to value ranges, such as Asda Smart Price, Co-op Honest Value and Sainsbury’s Imperfectly Tasty, to save money,” he added.

-But, despite rising food bills, the data showed that Britons splashed out on the Queen’s Platinum Jubilee celebrations, with supermarket sales falls paring back to 1.9% in the 12 weeks to June 12 – the best performance since October last year.
+But, despite rising food bills, the data showed that Britons splashed out on the Queen’s platinum jubilee celebrations, with supermarket sales falls paring back to 1.9 per cent in the 12 weeks to 12 June – the best performance since October last year.

-Sales in the last four weeks grew by 0.4% year on year, it found, with sales during the week of the Platinum Jubilee £87 million higher than on average in 2022.
+Sales in the last four weeks grew by 0.4 per cent year on year, it found, with sales during the week of the platinum jubilee £87 million higher than on average in 2022.

 “However, these latest numbers show the market is to an extent returning to pre-Covid norms as we begin comparisons with post-lockdown times.”